dangerous-tac0s/pm3_documentation/setup/WINDOWS.md

 # Windows Setup
 This guide was created using Windows 11 but should work with any 64-bit version of Windows.
 It is intended to be alongside [this video]().
 Set aside at least 30-minutes for this process.
 Actual time will vary based on system resources and your comfort level with command line interfaces.

-Have a suggestion?
-Contact [me](mailto:operations@dangerousthings.com) or open a PR.

 > [!NOTE]
 > Lost, stuck, or just generally not figuring it out?
 Head over to the [forum](https://dngr.us/forum).
 Search the [support section](https://forum.dangerousthings.com/search?q=%23support%20)--someone likely encountered the same issue.
 If you don't find a solution, create a post in the support section.
 Reference or link to the step you're stuck on and let us know what operating system and version you're running.
 Screenshots and photos make helping you out easier.